MicrosoftDocs/sql-docs/docs/2014/database-engine/configure-the-nested-triggers-server-configuration-option.md

 ms.assetid: 29d7372b-d406-4a5b-80c6-a2d231d25211
 caps.latest.revision: 26
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Configure the nested triggers Server Configuration Option
-  This topic describes how to configure the **nested triggers** server configuration option in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  This topic describes how to configure the **nested triggers** server configuration option in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)].
 The **nested triggers** option controls whether an AFTER trigger can cascade.
 That is, perform an action that initiates another trigger, which initiates another trigger, and so on.
 When **nested triggers** is set to 0, AFTER triggers cannot cascade.
 When **nested triggers** is set to 1 (the default), AFTER triggers can cascade to as many as 32 levels.
 INSTEAD OF triggers can be nested regardless of the setting of this option.

  **In This Topic**